 Partners associated with the rewards section include Beer52, PensionBee, Farewill, and Pact Coffee.

-Emma’s main target audience are people aged 25-35, but this can be expanded to anyone who relies on their smartphone for online banking.
-A real positive about this budgeting app is the user-friendly interface: setting up your account and syncing your bank accounts is a seamless process that takes about 10 minutes, maximum.
+Emma’s main target audience is really anyone who relies on their smartphone for online banking.
+A real positive about this budgeting app is the user-friendly interface: setting up your account and syncing your bank accounts is a seamless process that takes about 10 minutes maximum.

 What banks are supported on Emma?